CrunchyData/pgmonitor-extension/README.md

  - `last_run_time`
     - How long the last run of this refresh took
  - `active`
-    - If view_name is a materalized view, determines whether it should be refreshed as part of automatic maintainance
+    - If view_name is a materalized view, determines whether it should be refreshed as part of automatic maintenance
     - Both matviews and normal views can also set this to be false as a means of allowing external scrape tools to ignore them
  - `scope`
     - Valid values are "global" or "database"